 Introduction

-You’re walking alone on a warm, summer’s night until you suddently fall into a deep hole.
+You’re walking alone on a warm, summer’s night until you suddenly fall into a deep hole.
 Nobody is with you and have fallen faint.
 Alone.
 When you finally awaken, its obvious there is no way back up.
 It’s time to find a way out.

 Review